Notes on migrating a Bluesky account

 did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY

-Now I tried to add the key to my DID document, but the token I used was already expired (maybe less than an hour lifetime?):
+Now I tried to add the key to my DID document, but the token I used was already expired (tokens may have less than an hour lifetime):

 $ goat account plc add-rotation-key --token [via mail] did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY